NousStudios/nous/README.md

 **The State in the hands of the people, as software.**

-🇧🇷 An open-source Brazilian SuperApp for commercial and social self-management — built on anarchist platformism 🏴‍☠️
+:brazil: An open-source Brazilian SuperApp for commercial and social self-management — built on anarchist platformism 🏴‍☠️

 🔗 **Links:** [linktr.ee/nous72](https://linktr.ee/nous72)